shriphani/clojure_scraping_overview/README.md

 # clojure_scraping_overview

-A Clojure library designed to ... well, that part is up to you.
+`clj-xpath` and `enlive` overview using Reddit.

 ## Usage

-FIXME
+In your repl load the class and run `(extract-info)`

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Shriphani Palakodety

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.